 I had an inclination towards Computer Science and Programming.
 I studied in the computer group during 12th.
 But due to certain circumstances, I opted for Chemical Engineering in B tech.

-But when I got to know about the Income Share Agreement proposition at Masai, the pay after placement setup, I was hugely influenced by it knowing I wouldn’t have to invest in order to learn.
+But when I got to know about the Pay After Placement proposition at Masai, I was hugely influenced by it knowing I wouldn’t have to invest in order to learn.

 Coming from a Non-CS background, did you face any difficulties during the program?